spinnaker/spinnaker.github.io/community/gardening/index.md

 - [Spinnaker Summit schedule](https://events.linuxfoundation.org/spinnaker-summit/program/schedule/): View the global schedule for Spinnaker Summit and Summit Gardening in your time zone.
 - [Getting started](https://github.com/spinnaker-hackathon/gardening/blob/master/getting-started.md): Find out how to get started with Gardening Days.
 - [Gardening repository](https://github.com/spinnaker-hackathon/gardening): All things gardening live in this repo, including information about prizes, challenges, and project ideas.
-- [What to hack](what-to-hack.md): See a list of all eligible contributions types.
 -[Development environments](dev-environment.md): Set up your Spinnaker environment using this guide, and use free AWS compute if you like.
 - [Developing plugins](developing-plugins.md): Learn more about developing Spinnaker plugins with this training series.